DfirJos/Parse-and-Enrich/README.md

 This script searches for indicators in doc(x), xls(x), pdf, txt, and csv files.
 It also enriches IP addresses with additonal IP address data from ipinfo.io.

-Default indicators that it looks for
+Default indicators that it looks for:
 - URL's
 - E-mail addresses
 - mobile phone numbers